nyorain/tokonoma/README.md

 ## Licenses

-Unless stated otherwise, the code is available under the MIT license (see LICENSE, some projects may use GPL, they have their own LICENSE file then).
+Unless stated otherwise, the code is available under the MIT license (see LICENSE, some projects may use GPL, they have their own LICENSE file in their src/ folder then).
 Additional external licenses for distributed code/assets:

 - `assets/LiberationSans-*.ttf`: [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL#5667e9e4)